sapana-roehampton/OS-Coursework/week2.md

 If the operating system or installed software is not updated, known security vulnerabilities may be left unpatched.

 **Impact:**
-Attackers could exploit old vulnerabilities to gain access or crash services.
+Attackers might take advantage of security flaws to infiltrate systems or cause service disruptions.

 **Mitigations:**